 Ingredients

-- 16 cups of Popped Popcorn (about ½ cup unpopped kernels)
+- 16 Cups Popped Popcorn about ยฝ cup unpopped kernels

 Instructions

-- Pull out your air popper and pop ½ cup of popcorn kernels the old fashioned way and set it aside in a large bowl.
+- Pull out your air popper, pop ยฝ cup of popcorn kernels the old-fashioned way and set it aside in a large bowl.

-- Once the butter is melted, the contents in the pot are mixed together and begins to boil, turn down the heat to a medium low heat and boil the caramel for 3 minutes.
+- Once the butter is melted, the contents in the pot are mixed together and begin to boil; turn down the heat to medium-low heat and boil the caramel for 3 minutes.
 This will slightly thicken the sauce while the sugar dissolves.

 - Remove the pot from the heat and immediately whisk in half a can of sweetened condensed milk.

-- EXTRAS - If you're planning to add mix ins like seasonal sprinkles, a cup m&m candies, or peanuts this is the time to add them.
+- EXTRASย - If you're planning to add mix-ins like seasonal sprinkles, a cup of M&M candies, or peanuts, this is the time to add them.

-- TIP - as the caramel is very moist parchment paper doesn't work near as well as wax paper because it gets a little soggy.
+- TIPย - as the caramel is very moist, parchment paper doesn't work nearly as well as wax paper because it gets a little soggy.

 - The popcorn ball tends to re-expand a bit with the first pressing.
 I usually go back and re-press them into tighter balls after I've shaped them all the first time.